it3s/mootiro-maps/README.md

 # Licensing:

-This project is licensed under the MIT license, read more in LICENSE.txt
+This project is dual licensed under the MIT license and under the AGPLv1 license, read more in LICENSE.txt